 Summary: Don’t send long business plans to investors.
 Don’t ask for NDAs.
 Don’t share information that must remain confidential.
 Understand that investors care about traction over everything else.

 Hola!
-If you like this article, check out our e-book on Pitching.
+If you like this article, check out our free e-book on Pitching.